Fibes1/gorge-autosplitter/README.md

 # Gorge Autosplitter
 An autosplitter & load remover for Gorge.

-By default:
-- Starts when entering Wake-Up
+- Starts when entering a chapter
+- Resets when re-entering the chapter you started in
 - Splits when entering a new chapter
-- Splits when finishing the game
-- Resets when entering Wake-Up with the timer running
+- Can optionally split on specific checkpoints
+- Can optionally split on certain achievements or when making progress towards them (e.g. collecting a vhs)
 - Removes loads, pauses, and time on the main menu

-Optionally:
-- Can start when entering any chapter
-- Can reset when entering any chapter
-- Can split on specific checkpoints mid-chapter
-- Can split on making certain amounts of progress towards different achievements